billy-bartlett/stock-analysis/README.md

 ## How do These Pros and Cons Apply to Refactoring the Original VBA Script?
 When refactoring my original code, I ran into SEVERAL bugs that I had to troubleshoot.
 It took quite a while to dial this code in to run, not only more efficiently, but run in general!
 Although it was not an easy task, I was able to shave off .5568771 seconds of run time for my 2017 analysis.
 I was also able to shave off .4913712 of run time for my 2018 analysis.

+The advantage of my original code is that the analysis was compiled automatically which is much quicker than pulling the information together manually.
+The disadvantage of the original code is that it ran slower and was not as easy to read as the refactored code.